How to Get a Stamp Duty Land Tax Refund?

 Stamp Duty Rates and Calculations

 When considering a property purchase, it’s important to know how much stamp duty is payable, as this amount depends on various factors such as the property’s purchase price, the type of buyer, and the residency status of the buyer.
 Understanding how much tax you’ll need to budget for is crucial, especially when considering the financial implications of stamp duty.
-There are three main types of SDLT rates, also known as stamp duty bands: standard rates for single property purchases, higher rates for additional properties, and non-UK resident rates for overseas buyers.
+There are three main types of SDLT rates, also known as stamp duty bands: standard residential rates for single property purchases, higher rates for additional properties, and non-residential rates, which can be lower and apply to uninhabitable or mixed-use properties.
+Non-UK resident rates apply for overseas buyers.

 Standard rates